List of New Hampshire historical markers (101–125): . Amoskeag Mills

 "Samuel Blodgett began a canal to bypass the steep falls in 1793, with money provided by a lottery.
 The canal was finished in 1807.
 Mills then sprang up on both sides of the river below the falls.
 The world-renowned Amoskeag Manufacturing Company flourished here for a century, operating 64 mills, covering a mile and a half of ground, housing 700,000 spindles and 23,000 looms which turned out 500,000 yards of cloth each week."

+Note: this marker was erected in 1978.